Brice-Vergnou/learning_notes/Mathematics for Machine learning/notes_linear_algebra.md

 Week 3:
 * Matrices transform space
 * Finding the inverse of a matrix can be done easily with Gaussian elimination (try to get your matrix A to I with elimination and back-substitution)

+Week 4:
+* Get a vector in my basis : other matrix basis * vector in our basis => multiply the inverse matrix by the result